ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolSystemOnSurface.rst

 IVectorGeometryToolSystemOnSurface
 ==================================

-.. py:class:: IVectorGeometryToolSystemOnSurface
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolSystemOnSurface

    object

    A system with an origin on the surface of the central body with topocentric axes rotated on a clock angle.
 Specify the central body, angle, and the latitude, longitude, and altitude of the origin.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolSystemOnSurface

 Overview
 --------